rsnakin/esp8266Meteo/README.md

 ## 🔒 Security Notes

 - The Telegram bot uses polling; no webhook is required.
-- Secure your bot token and Wi-Fi credentials inside secret.h (excluded from version control).
+- Secure your bot token and Wi-Fi credentials inside secret.h.
 - OTA support is available and can be password-protected (see ArduinoOTA options).

 ## 📄 License